 7. Sesame Street® holiday show: Elmo’s Christmas Wish –Elmo’s Christmas Wish takes place on the stage at Sesame Street® Forest of Fun™.
 Guests can enjoy this holiday musical show with Rosita, Grover, Zoe and Cookie Monster as they help Elmo find his Christmas wish.
 Sesame Street® Forest of Fun™ also will be all decked out for the holidays.
 Guests can meet their favorite Sesame Street characters, including Elmo and Cookie Monster, and capture a special holiday photo.
 Families can ride Grover’s Alpine Express, Oscar’s Whirly Worm, and Prince Elmo’s Spire.
 Take time for some Christmas shopping at Abby Cadabby’s Treasure Trove.

 10.”Scrooge No More”: The Globe Theater in England has returned to its musical roots; presenting live musical productions, which started with London Rocks!, Christmas Town continues the live musical theater programming with “Scrooge No More!”
 This rendition of the classic Christmas Carol story focuses on Scrooge’s transformation from Humbug to Christmas Ambassador Extraordinaire.
 We have seen this show every year and love it!

-12.‘Twas That Night: For a full-scale ice show check out Royal Palace Theatre in France.
-Inspired by the classic poem A Visit from Saint Nicholas, ‘Twas That Night headlined by former Olympic skater Elvis Stojko.
+11.‘Twas That Night: For a full-scale ice show check out Royal Palace Theatre in France.
+Inspired by the classic poem A Visit from Saint Nicholas.
 This show really captured the magic of Christmas Eve — I’m not sure who enjoyed it more, me or my kids!
 They loved seeing Santa and his reindeer on skates – and there are a few more surprises but I won’t spoil it for you!
 This is an outdoor space so if it is a chilly night – some yummy hot chocolate will do the trick.
 Update – just saw it again this year and it is still wonderful!!